ymcheung/moment--with-astro-solid/src/pages/styx/mr-roboto.md

 <LyricSection>

-I've got a secret
+I&rsquo;ve got a secret

-I've been hiding under my skin
+I&rsquo;ve been hiding under my skin

 My heart is human, my blood is boiling

 My brain IBM

-So if you see me acting strangely, don't be surprised
+So if you see me acting strangely, don&rsquo;t be surprised

-I'm just a man who needed someone, and somewhere to hide
+I&rsquo;m just a man who needed someone, and somewhere to hide

 To keep me alive, just keep me alive